krahets/hello-algo/en/docs/chapter_stack_and_queue/queue.md

 We use a variable `front` to indicate the index of the front element and maintain a variable `size` to record the queue's length.
 Define `rear = front + size`, which points to the position immediately following the tail element.

 With this design, **the effective interval of elements in the array is `[front, rear - 1]`**.
-The implementation methods for various operations are shown in the Figure 5-6 .
+The implementation methods for various operations are shown in Figure 5-6.

 - Enqueue operation: Assign the input element to the `rear` index and increase `size` by 1.
 - Dequeue operation: Simply increase `front` by 1 and decrease `size` by 1.